 Goodness From Affliction

-The third facet of the answer is that God often uses suffering to produce the kinds and levels of goodness that might be unattainable if life was always easy.
+The third facet of the answer is that God often uses suffering to produce the kinds and levels of goodness that might be unattainable if life were always easy.

 For example, God routinely lets us endure affliction to diminish our self-sufficiency.
 He knows distress motivates us to seek his aid, which deepens our understanding of his excellence and makes us more usable in his service.